The Dillinger Escape Plan: One of Us Is the Killer (2012–2014)

 On August 17, 2012, the band announced via their Facebook page that Tuttle had left the band to pursue other projects in music and film.
 On November 24, the band played at the California Metalfest alongside bands such as Killswitch Engage and As I Lay Dying.
 While playing this show, a mystery guitar player was noticed filling in for former rhythm guitarist Jeff Tuttle, who had left the band in August.
 A couple of weeks later, during a phone interview (on the Metal Injection Livecast) while in the studio recording their new album, Weinman announced that this mystery guitar player was James Love, who had played with the band briefly while they toured in support for their album Miss Machine.

 On February 18, 2013, the band announced the title of their new album, One of Us Is the Killer, On March 12, they released "Prancer", the first single from the album.
 On April 23, The Dillinger Escape Plan released the music video for "When I Lost My Bet", the first from the upcoming album.
 It was directed by Mitch Massie and was posted on the band's Facebook page and Sumerian Records' YouTube account.
 Subsequent videos released from the album were "One of Us Is the Killer", "Hero of the Soviet Union", and "Paranoia Shields".
 The band released their fifth studio album, One of Us Is the Killer on May 14, 2013 through Party Smasher in partnership with various labels around the world, including BMG for Europe, Grind House for Japan, Remote Control for Australia and Sumerian Records for North America.

 While touring North American in April 2014, the band released the non-album single, "Happiness Is a Smile".
-The single was only released as a seven-inch vinyl and a cassette and was only available the buy on this tour.
+The single was only released as a seven-inch vinyl and a cassette and was only available to buy on this tour.
 On July 14, 2014, it was announced that the band would be playing for two weeks as the opening slot on the Nine Inch Nails and Soundgarden North American tour.
 This decision was announced following the supposed disbandment of Death Grips, who was originally scheduled to appear as the opening act.